bzcheeseman/pytorch-rwa/README.md

 1. The new CGRURWACell is interesting because even if we process one whole sequence at a time it will pass information from sequence to sequence

     1.1.
 If we process only one step of a sequence at a time then the hidden state acts like it would in a normal RNN

+    1.2.
+Do we want to even keep the Variables constituted for the hidden states and backprop across sequences?
+This might work for some small time but I'm worried that it'll just get to be a chain that's way too long...